-- Heat a heavy skillet.
+Heat a heavy skillet (cast iron is ideal).
 When the skillet is very hot, lay down the salmon, skin side up.
 Grill over high heat for two minutes.
 Flip and grill for a minute and a half.

 - Note that my fillet was about two inches at the thickest part.
 The actual grilling time will vary depending on the size and thickness of your fillet.
 As a guide, keep the heat high to sear the fish but still allowing it to be moist at the center.
 The fish will finish cooking in residual heat after it is removed from the pan.

 - Second tip: If you want a perfectly even crisp and golden crust for your fillet, grill the fish sideways too.

 - Spoon the sauce on and around the salmon.
 Top with sliced scallions and sprinkle with toasted garlic bits.